 It’s very important to hire a good defense lawyer to take your criminal defense case.
 A lawyer may be able to lessen or convince the courts to dismiss the charges against you with a strong defense strategy, saving you from having a permanent criminal record.
 A misdemeanor or felony domestic violence conviction on your record could get in the way of finding a job or housing down the road, as well as interfere with rights such as child custody.
 Find a Glendale criminal defense attorney you can trust for the best possible case results.

 Defenses Against Domestic Violence Charges

 It is possible to defend against domestic violence charges in Arizona.
 A strong defense starts with the defendant not saying or doing anything incriminating.
 Don’t talk to police officers until you have an attorney present.
 Don’t try to talk your way out of the arrest; the more you say, the more evidence the police may have against you.
 The police could take things you say as an admission of guilt, and probable cause to file charges against you.
 Instead, try to remain calm and wait for your phone call.
 Use it to contact an attorney for immediate assistance with your case.

 Once you hire a lawyer, he or she will work with you to come up with an appropriate defense strategy based on your case.
 Possible defenses could include lack of evidence, uncooperative witness (the alleged victim taking back his/her allegations), or wrong defendant.
 An attorney will help you understand the most sensible defense route according to the details of your situation.
 Defense against a charge as serious as domestic violence is possible.
-Contact an experienced criminal defense lawyer for your best odds of a positive case outcome.
+Contact an experienced Glendale domestic violence lawyer for your best odds of a positive case outcome.